LCAS/topological_navigation/topological_localization/README.md

 It uses particle filter for performing state estimation.
 It uses continuous-time Hidden Markov Models as the prediction model.

-The code expoits the fact that generally a topological map nodes are sparsely connected - particles can only jump from a node to another if they are connected through an edge - to perform the computation efficiently.
+The code exploits the fact that generally a topological map nodes are sparsely connected - particles can only jump from a node to another if they are connected through an edge - to perform the computation efficiently.

 # How to use